 Managing the Mental Game, Jeff Boss

 Most of the challenges, at work and in life, can be overcome by training your mind to respond differently to negativity, pessimism, and insecurity.
-That is exactly what executive coach and former Navy SEAL Jeff Boss discusses in his book, Managing The Mental Game.
+That is exactly what executive coach and former Navy SEAL Jeff Boss discuss in his book, Managing The Mental Game.
 The book is a guide to mental training techniques that enhance self-belief, confidence, and fortitude to overcome challenges and push the boundaries of success.

 A very simple take on life’s complex issues, the book makes mental training a lot less intimidating and more relatable for the average professional.
 It provides a very basic knowledge of understanding your mind and overcoming mental traps like uncertainties while giving pointers on how to attain mental focus.
 Cutting through the jargon of neuroscience, the book reflects upon change, thought architecture, and retraining your mind to reject negative thoughts and replace them with positive ones.